mcosovic/JuliaGrid.jl/docs/src/api/powerSystemModel.md

 # [Power System Model](@id powerSystemModelAPI)

 For further information on this topic, please see the [Power System Model](@ref PowerSystemModelManual) section of the Manual.

----

-## API Index
+Below, we have provided a list of functions that can be used to create, save, and manipulate power system structures, as well as to build AC or DC models of power systems.

 ###### Power System Data
 * [`powerSystem`](@ref powerSystem)